ruuda/musium/readme.md

    will complain about inconsistent or missing tags, but it will not fix them for you.
  * A database.
-Mindec treats the music library as read-only, and does not store additional data such as playcounts itself.
+Mindec treats the music library as read-only, and does not store mutable data such as playcounts itself.

 ## Compiling